 Agora Portal - the BC Intranet

 Agora Portal is the BC Intranet.
 The word "Agora" is Greek for gathering place.
 After you log in to http://portal.bc.edu, you can set your privacy preferences, change your password, renew library books, view your records, and much much more.
-Learn all about the Agora Portal.
+Learn all about Agora Portal.

 Virus protection for your computer

 As a member of the BC community you must keep your computer protected from viruses.
-Get your free copy of Virus Protection software and learn how to protected your computer from viruses at www.bc.edu/virus.
+Get your free copy of Virus Protection software and learn how to protect your computer from viruses at www.bc.edu/virus.

 Store and share your files on the web

 Storing confidential data?
 Be sure to read the best practices related to data security and Google Drive.